stoneyrh/gSOAP/gsoap/samples/databinding/README.md

    that the schema attribute form is "qualified" by default (be warned if it is not, since attributes in the null namespace will get bound to namespaces!).

-- `SOAP_XML_NOTYPE`: removes all xsi:type attribuation.
-This option is usually not needed unless the receiver rejects all xs:type attributes.
-This option may affect the quality of the deserializer, which relies on xsi:type attributes to distinguish base class instances from derived class instances transported in the XML payloads.
+- `SOAP_XML_NOTYPE`: removes all `xsi:type` attribuation.
+This option is usually not needed unless the receiver rejects all `xsi:type` attributes.
+This option may affect the quality of the deserializer, which relies on `xsi:type` attributes to distinguish base class instances from derived class instances transported in the XML payloads.